Redstone (comics): Squadron Supreme

-Michael Redstone was an Apache born on a reservation somewhere in the Southwest United States of "Other-Earth", or "Earth-S", later known as Earth-712.
-As Redstone, he was a part of Nighthawk's Redeemers.
-Like the Greek god Antaeus, he drew his power from the Earth, and lost much of his super-strength when not in contact with the ground.
+Michael Redstone is an Apache born on a reservation somewhere in the Southwest United States of "Other-Earth", or "Earth-S", later known as Earth-712.
+Known simply as Redstone, he is a part of Nighthawk's Redeemers.
+Like the Greek god Antaeus, Redstone draws his power from the Earth and loses much of his strength when not in contact with the ground.